It’s one of the most-asked questions in current medicine: How do I prevent Alzheimer’s disease?

 Causes of Alzheimer’s Disease

-Research points to two major players.
-One is the accumulation of beta-amyloid plaque and tau tangles, causing death in brain cells and cognitive decline as it builds up in the brain.
-The second most likely root cause of Alzheimer’s is inflammation.
+According to the National Institute on Aging, one cause of Alzheimer’s is the accumulation of beta-amyloid plaque and tau tangles in the brain.
+This causes brain cell deterioration and cognitive decline as the plaque builds up in the brain.
+The second most likely root cause of it is inflammation

 However, there are many factors that can contribute to this disease.
-Dr. Dale Bredesen researched this disease for 40 years and found some cumulative factors, referred to as “holes in the roof.”
+Dr. Dale Bredesen researched this disease for 40 years and found some cumulative factors, which he refers to as “holes in the roof.”

 He likens Alzheimer’s disease to a flooded home — the fewer holes in the roof that allows rainwater to build up, the lower the risk of an uncontrollable deluge.

-Bredesen’s research shows that addressing these risk factors can reduce the risk of Alzheimer’s, particularly in the decades before the disease presents symptoms.
+Bredesen’s research shows that addressing these health problems can reduce your Alzheimer’s risk, particularly in the decades before the disease presents symptoms.

-These causes and contributing factors that lead to an increased risk of Alzheimer’s include:
+Who is at an increased risk for Alzheimer’s?
+Conditions that lead to an increased risk of it include:

 Since this disease is multifactorial, there is no one main cause that can be prevented.
 That means that in order to lower your risk, more holistic lifestyle changes are your best bet.